andrewtavis/slides/oss_participation/slides.md

 # Positive behavior

-- Communicate your goals and any deadlines you have to get the work done (school project)
+- Communicate your goals and any deadlines you have to get the work done (school project due date)
-  - Let maintainers know if you're experiencing problems and ask for help
+  - Let maintainers know if you're experiencing problems and ask for help (they want you to succeed)

 - After a few contributions, start looking into whether you can support with code reviews
   - Reviewing code from other community members is very helpful for projects